 You can go here to read a press release about the case.

-Mr. Davis filed the lawsuit in Bergen County Superior Court (Docket No. 13-5957) against both Macy’s Inc. and Thyssen Krupp Elevator Corporation, the company responsible for maintaining the store’s escalators.
+Mr. Davis filed the lawsuit in Bergen County Superior Court (Docket No. 13-5957) against both the department store and Thyssen Krupp Elevator Corporation, the company responsible for maintaining the store’s escalators.

-According to the lawsuit, Macy’s installed its escalators when the mall opened in Paramus, New Jersey, in 1958.
+According to the lawsuit, the department store installed its escalators when the mall opened in Paramus, New Jersey, in 1958.
 The usual service life of such escalators is 20-25 years.
 However, the store never replaced or upgraded them.